-- 3. Considering the federal timeliness requirements for SNAP cases, a party may not request an extension of time to file exceptions unless a party is able to show sufficient good cause as to why an extension of time should be granted.
-The determination of good cause is within the sole discretion of the OOA.
-When an extension of time is granted by the OOA, the extension shall not be for more than five (5) calendar days after the original exceptions filing deadline.
-Local offices or the State Department will need to immediately review initial decisions to assess any need to request an audio recording from the SNAP fair hearings unit to receive the audio recording and expedite the transcription of the audio recording through whatever transcription service it chooses.
-Any party requesting transcription services shall be fully responsible for the cost of such. - 4.
-If the exceptions do not challenge the findings of fact, but instead assert only that the administrative adjudicator improperly interpreted or applied state rules or relevant statutes, no transcript review or audio recording review is required. - 5.
-The OOA shall serve a copy of the exceptions on each party by first class mail and by electronic mail if the party has consented to receiving communications by electronic mail.
+If the exceptions do not challenge the findings of fact, but instead assert only that the Administrative Law Judge improperly interpreted or applied State rules or relevant statutes, the party filing exceptions is not required to provide a transcript or tape to the Office of Appeals.

+- 4. The Office of Appeals shall serve a copy of the exceptions on each party by first class mail and by electronic mail if the party has consented to receiving communications by electronic mail.
 Each party shall be limited to ten (10) calendar days from the date exceptions are mailed to the parties in which to file a written response to such exceptions.
-The OOA shall not permit oral argument. - 6.
-The OOA shall not consider evidence that was not part of the record before the administrative adjudicator.
-However, the case may be remanded to the administrative adjudicator for rehearing if a party establishes in its exceptions that material evidence has been discovered that the party could not with reasonable diligence have produced at the hearing. - 7.
-The division(s) of the State Department responsible for administering the program(s) relevant to the appeal may file exceptions to the initial decision, or respond to exceptions filed by a party, even though the Division has not previously appeared as a party to the appeal.
-The Division's exceptions shall be filed in compliance with the requirements of section 4.802.63, D, 1 and 2, above.
-Exceptions filed by a Division that did not appear as a party at the hearing shall be treated as requesting a review of the initial decision upon the State Department's own motion.
+The Office of Appeals shall not permit oral argument. - 5.
+The Office of Appeals shall not consider evidence that was not part of the record before the Administrative Law Judge.
+However, the case may be remanded to the Administrative Law Judge for rehearing if a party establishes in its exceptions that material evidence has been discovered which the party could not with reasonable diligence have produced at the hearing. - 6.
+The Division(s) of the State Department responsible for administering the program(s) relevant to the appeal may file exceptions to the initial decision, or respond to exceptions filed by a party, even though the Division has not previously appeared as a party to the appeal.
+The Division's exceptions shall be filed in compliance with the requirements of section 4.802.63, D, 1, above.
+Exceptions filed by a Division that did not appear as a party at the hearing shall be treated as requesting review of the initial decision upon the State Department's own motion.